TEFL Activity: Instant Interpreter

 Choose two strong students to volunteer.

-Point to yourself, “I’m ‘A’, this is ‘B’ [point to middle student] and this is ‘C’” [point to student at other end].
+Point to yourself, “I’m ‘A’, this is ‘B’ [point to middle student], and this is ‘C’” [point to the student at the other end].

 “I only speak English.
-‘C’ [point to student at other end of line] only speaks Chinese.
+‘C’ [point to the student at the other end of the line] only speaks Chinese.
 ‘B’ speaks English and Chinese!”

 “I want to talk to ‘C’, but he doesn’t speak English.
 What can I do?”
 [Elicit that ‘B’ can help you and translate] Yes, well done!
 Ready?”